-Smooth Hummus with Roasted Garlic!
-This mediterranean hummus appetizer is filled with amazing garlic flavor and the smooth texture of chickpeas will knock your socks off.
-With step by step photos you are going to be a Smooth Hummus Master in no time!
+Easy Hummus with Roasted Garlic is light and fluffy!
+Hands down, this is the best creamy hummus appetizer!
+And the smooth texture of chickpeas will knock your socks off.
+With step by step photos you are going to be a Smooth and Creamy Hummus Master in no time!

 A HOMEMADE HUMMUS RECIPE